HJ-9: Design

-The HJ-9 has a maximum range of 5.5 km, and a minimum range of 100 m, guided by semi-automatic command to line of sight laser beam riding.
 Claimed penetration of rolled homogeneous armour (RHAe) is 120 cm, which is greater than the HJ-8.
-The missile can mount various warheads including a tandem-charge high-explosive anti-tank (HEAT) shaped charge, high explosive (HE), or thermal, for use against non-armored point targets, bunkers, and fortifications.
+The missile can mount various warheads, including a tandem-charge high-explosive anti-tank (HEAT) shaped charge, high explosive (HE), or thermal, for use against non-armored point targets, bunkers, and fortifications.
 Like the HJ-8, the HJ-9 uses a disposable container and launching tube, but the one for HJ-9 is heavier, weighing 37 kg due to HJ-9's large diameter of 152 mm.
 The missile is compatible with various thermal imaging sights and can be mounted on an AFT-9 Missile Carrier.